fxck/zerops-svelte-nodejs/README.md

 ## Instructions to Deploy on Zerops

-1. Navigate to the Zerops Dashboard and locate the import project button on the sidebar.
+1. [Create an account](https://app.zerops.io/registration) and locate the "Import project" button in the top left menu.

 2. Paste the Project Yaml